Event Safety Advisory Group

 - Date and times of your event including the timescales for set up and clean up

-- Number of people estimated to attend (visitors, volunteers, staff and medical cover)
+- Number of people estimated to attend (visitors, volunteers, staff and medical cover), you should include the maximum number of people at the event at any one time

 - Name of the organiser or on-the-day contact